symeo-io/symeo-python/README.md

 ```

 - You can nest properties to any depth level
-- Supported types are boolean, string, integer and float
+- Supported types are string and integer

+## Build Config class from the contract

+Generate the `Config` class corresponding to your contract using the following command :

+`symeo-python build`

 ## Create your local configuration file